RikiBorders/Instagram_Comment_Bot/README.md

 version of Chromedriver that matches the user's downloaded version of Google Chrome.
 Alternatively, another webdriver can theoretically be used if the user has the alternative webdriver in the bot directory, and matching internet browser installed.
 Alternatives to Google chrome have not been tested.

 In order to be run on Mac, an exe can be made on a Mac operating system, or virtual machine running MACOS.
 Note that python must still be installed on the machine.
+When creating exe files for distribution, pyinstaller is my preffered method of creating an exe for the program.
+All dependencies are converted, and all files can be included in a single command.
+Command prompt can also be hidden from the user.